 The EVE Program is bilingual and mixes self-improvement sessions through plenary sessions, interactive workshops and inspiring testimonies for 2,5 days.

-The next international edition will take place in Evian, France in October 11 to 13th.
-The fourth Asia-Pacific edition will be in Shanghai next July, 18 to 20th.
-And we are happy to announce our first edition of EVE Africa in Dakar, December 12to 14th.
+The next international edition will take place in Evian, France in October 2nd to 4th.
+The sixth Asia-Pacific edition will be in Singapore next July, 2019.
+And we are happy to announce our second edition of EVE Africa in Dakar, November 27th to 29th.

 When Mahatma Gandhi said “be the change you want to see in the world”, and Oscar Wilde wrote “be yourself; everyone else is taken”, the Programme EVE urges us to “be ourselves and unleash our potential”!